rails/rails/guides/source/working_with_javascript_in_rails.md

 It is also possible to automatically disable an input while the form is submitting by using the `data-disable-with` attribute.
 This is to prevent accidental double-clicks from the user, which could result in duplicate HTTP requests that the backend may not detect as such.
-The value of the attribute is text that will become the new value of the button in its disabled state.
+The value of the attribute is the text that will become the new value of the button in its disabled state.

 This also works for links with `data-method` attribute.